-If you start practising this whenever you notice the familiar feelings of low level anxiety or panic, you can start to regulate your hormones and physical response to every day stresses.
+If you start practicing the guided breathing exercises from breathwrk.com whenever you notice the familiar feelings of low level anxiety or panic, you can start to regulate your hormones and physical response to every day stresses.
 Over time, better breathing will become a habit, helping to break the damaging cycle of low level anxiety.

 One of the most common symptoms of depression is trouble sleeping.
 You may find it hard to fall asleep in the first place, or you could wake in the night and be able to go back to sleep again.

 You can also feel exhausted and sleepy in the day time, and feel like you’re unable to get through the day without a nap.
 Or simply spend hours lying in bed without sleeping but feeling unable to move nonetheless.

 Sleep is important for your general good health, and prevention of anxiety too; you feel much better equipped to face whatever the day throws at you after a good night’s sleep.

 If you have trouble sleeping, here are some quick tips to help you drop off at night (and stay asleep):